hashicorp/vault/website/source/guides/operations/reference-architecture.html.md

 Using host IP addresses or hostnames that are resolvable via standard named subsystem.
 Using loadbalancer IP addresses or hostnames that are resolvable via standard named subsystem.
 Using the attached Consul cluster DNS as service discovery to resolve Vault endpoints.
 Using a separate Consul service discovery cluster DNS as service discovery to resolve Vault endpoints.
 All of these options are explored more in the Vault [Deployment Guide](/guides/operations/deployment-guide.html).

 ### <a name="failure-tolerance"></a>Failure Tolerance

 Vault is designed to handle different failure scenarios that have different probabilities.
 When deploying a Vault cluster, the failure tolerance that you require should be considered and designed for.
 In OSS Vault the recommended number of instances is 3 in a cluster as any more would have limited value.
 In Vault Enterprise the recommended number is also 3 in a cluster, but more can be used if they were performance replicas to help with workload.
 The Consul cluster is from one to seven instances.
+This should be an odd number to allow for leadership elections to always resolve.
 It is recommended that the Consul cluster is at least five instances that are dedicated to performing backend storage functions for the Vault cluster only.

 -> Refer to the online documentation to learn more about the [Consul leader election process](https://www.consul.io/docs/guides/leader-election.html).

 #### Node
 The Vault and Consul cluster software allows for a failure domain at the node level by having replication within the cluster.
-Vault achieves this by replicating all data to all nodes within the cluster and standby servers in Vault and one of the Vault servers obtaining a lock within the data store to become the leader.
+In a single HA Vault cluster all nodes share the same underlying storage backend and therefore data.
+Vault achieves this by one of the Vault servers obtaining a lock within the data store to become the active Vault node and this has write access.
 If at any time the leader is lost then another Vault node will seamlessly take its place as the leader.
 To achieve n-2 redundancy (where the loss of 2 objects within the failure domain can be tolerated), an ideal size for a Vault cluster would be 3.
 Consul achieves replication and leadership through the use of its consensus and gossip protocols.
 In these protocols, a leader is elected by consensus and so a quorum of active servers must always exist.
 To achieve n-2 redundancy, an ideal size of a Consul cluster is 5.
-See Consul Internals for more details.
+See [Consul Internals](https://www.consul.io/docs/internals/index.html) for more details.
 #### Availability Zone
 Typical distribution in a cloud environment is to spread Consul/Vault nodes into separate Availability Zones (AZs) within a high bandwidth, low latency network, such as an AWS Region, however this may not be possible in a datacenter installation where there is only one DC within the level of latency required.
-It is important to understand a shift in requirement or best practices that has come about as a result of the shift towards greater utilization of highly distributed systems such as Consul.
+It is important to understand a change in requirement or best practices that has come about as a result of the move towards greater utilization of highly distributed systems such as Consul.
 When operating environments comprised of distributed systems, a shift is required in the redundancy coefficient of underlying components.
 Consul relies upon consensus negotiation to organize and replicate information and so the environment must provide 3 unique resilient paths in order to provide meaningful reliability.
 Essentially, a consensus system requires a simple majority of nodes to be available at any time.
 In the example of 3 nodes, you must have 2 available.
 If those 3 nodes are places in two failure domains, there is a 50% chance that losing a single failure domain would result in a complete outage.
 #### Region
-To protect against a failure at the region level, Vault enterprise offers two types of replication that can address this.
+To protect against a failure at the region level, as well as provide additional geographic scaling capabilities, Vault enterprise offers:
-Disaster Recovery Replication
+* Disaster Recovery Replication
-Performance Replication
+* Performance Replication

 Please see the Recommended Patterns on Vault Replication for a full description of these options.

 Because of the constraints listed above, the recommended architecture is with Vault and Consul Enterprise distributed across three availability zones within a cluster and for clusters to be replicated across regions using DR and Performance replication.
 There are also several “Best Case” architecture solutions for one and two Availability Zones and also for Consul OSS.
 These are not the recommended architecture, but are the best solutions if your deployment is restricted by Consul version or number of availability zones.

 ## <a name="recommended-architecture"></a>Recommended Architecture
 The architecture below is the recommended best approach to Vault deployment and should be the target architecture for any installation.
 This is split into two parts: